metal-stack/mini-lab/README.md

 - the lab creates a docker network on your host machine (`172.17.0.1`), this hopefully does not overlap with other networks you have
 - (recommended) haveged to have enough random entropy (only needed if the PXE process does not work)

-Here is some code that should help you setting up most of the requirements:
+Here is some code that should help you to set up most of the requirements:

  ```bash
 # Install kvm